MaestSi/MetaKraken2/README.md

 # MetaKraken2
-A Metagenomic pipeline for Kraken2 analysis and Krona report generation.

 **MetaKraken2** is a Metagenomic pipeline for Kraken2 analysis and Krona report generation.
 It classifies each read with Kraken2 and then generates an interactive pie chart with Krona.